MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 On the empty default task flow, choose **Select a task flow**.

 The side pane lists the predesigned task flows provided by Microsoft.
 Each predefined task flow has a brief description of its use case.
-When you select a flow, you'll see a more detailed description of the task flow and how it's used, and also the workloads and item types that the task flow requires.
+When you select one of the flows, you'll see a more detailed description of the flow and how it's used, and also the workloads and item types that the flow requires.

 :::image type="content" source="./media/task-flow-create/task-flow-predesigned-panel.png" alt-text="Screenshot showing the task flow side panel of a predesigned task flow." lightbox="./media/task-flow-create/task-flow-predesigned-panel.png":::